 Written Work: Written assignments should be turned in on Canvas as a .docx file by clicking the submission button in the assignment description.
 All written work should be double spaced, use a normal type font (Times, Arial, Calibri, etc.), and have regular 1" margins.
-Please do not include a cover page or MLA headings (name, class, assignment, etc.).
-Canvas tells me who submitted each assignment.
 Make sure you proofread for spelling, grammar, and punctuation.
 Do not rely on your memory of my description of the assignment when writing.
 Read the assignment description and rubric carefully and refer back to them multiple times before submitting.

 Academic Honesty: All assignments submitted in this class must be your own, original work.
 In-text citations and bibliography entries are required every time you paraphrase, quote, or summarize work from any source.
-When in doubt, cite a source.
+When in doubt, 4 cite a source.
 Papers, journal entries, and speeches must be written specifically for this class.
 Do not submit anything you turned in for another assignment.
 This includes delivering a speech that was originally written as an essay for a different instructor.
 Any plagiarism I find will result in zero points for the assignment.
 If you are trying to figure out if something counts as plagiarism, check with me.
 I'll be happy to help.